sdr999/digit-prediction/README.md

 # digit-prediction
-predicting digits by creating a model using MNIST
+predicting digits by creating a model using MNIST(Modified National Institute of Standards and Technology)